If your teeth are wonky, yellow, misshapen or missing altogether, various cosmetic dentistry treatments can help restore your confidence.

 BADC accreditation may give you extra peace of mind as a patient, but this doesn't mean there is necessarily anything wrong with dentists who are not members.

-Finally, you could look for a clinic that is ISO 9001 certified – particularly if you are seeking treatment abroad.
-This mark indicates an international standard of quality management.
+Finally, you could look for a clinic that is TEMOS and ISO 9001 certified – particularly if you are seeking treatment abroad.
+These are both certifications that indicate an international standard of quality management.

 There are many aesthetic dental procedures you can undergo to improve the appearance of your teeth – whether it's the colour, shape or position of them that's bothering you.